Formal Reasoning About Confidence and Automated Verification of Neural Networks: Introduction

-\paragraph{Different Robustness Variants} Different applications require different variants of robustness (e.g., see~\cite{casadio2022neural}).
+{\it Different Robustness Variants. } Different applications require different variants of robustness (e.g., see~\cite{casadio2022neural}).
 Further, many existing works on robustness verification regard answers returned by classifiers as binary, ignoring the fact that classifiers provide a confidence in the counterexample in terms of the classification probability, which is computed by the well known \softmax{} function~\cite{ia2016deep}.
 For instance, in Figure~\ref{fig:mot:combine}(a-b) an image from the CIFAR-10~\cite{krizhevsky2009learning} dataset, is misclassified after an input perturbation, but with a very low confidence.
-Should such a network be called non-robust, if all misclassifications are such low confidence ones?
+If all misclassifications are low confidence ones, should such a network be called non-robust?
 This motivates a more {\em relaxed} notion of robustness which would allow such examples.
-At the other extreme, one could argue for a {\em stronger} notion of robustness, saying that the network in Figure~\ref{fig:mot:combine}(c-e), should be called non-robust since under minor input perturbations, the confidence in the classification has vastly changed (even if no misclassification is reported).
-Finally, we may consider a Lipschitz-continuity motivated smoothness criterion~\cite{casadio2022neural,lindqvist2022novel,rosca2020case,wang2022quantitative} which says that a neural network is not {\em smooth-robust} if there are counterexamples with varying confidences as depicted in Figure~\ref{fig:mot:combine}(f-g).
+At the other extreme, a {\em stronger} notion of robustness says that the network in Figure~\ref{fig:mot:combine}(c-e) should be called non-robust since under minor input perturbations, the confidence in the classification has vastly changed, even if no misclassification is reported.
+Finally, we may consider top-$k$ robustness~\cite{leino2021relaxing} that requires the top-$k$ predictions to remain within the top-$k$ set under input perturbations, as illustrated in Figure~\ref{fig:mot:combine}(f).

-To be able to handle variants such as those given above, the first step is to have a common way to specify all such variants.
-In this work, we use a simple grammar via arbitrary Boolean combinations of linear inequalities and show that it captures all the above introduced variants and many more.
-But when confidence is included in the property definition, it becomes necessary to approximate the confidence (\softmax{}) function to analyze these properties effectively, which we do, with formal guarantees on the error.
+To handle variants such as those described above, the first step is to introduce a common specification mechanism for all of them.
+In this work, we use a simple grammar to provide a generalized way to reason about the confidence of neural network outputs.
+In brief, this grammar captures Boolean combinations of confidence-based and non-confidence-based conditions, and the variants introduced earlier are specific instances of this expressive framework.
+Since our grammar involved confidence, it becomes necessary to approximate the confidence (\softmax{}) function to analyze these properties effectively, which we do, with formal guarantees on the error.